Suggested links

 What Is Fentanyl Withdrawal?

-Fentanyl withdrawal is what happens when you stop taking fentanyl after your body and brain have become dependent on or addicted to the substance.
+Fentanyl withdrawal is a condition that occurs when you stop taking fentanyl after your body and brain have developed a dependence on this potent synthetic opioid.

-Withdrawal symptoms can begin as soon as 12 hours after your last dose and may linger for several days.
+Physical symptoms of withdrawal can start as early as 12 hours after your last dose and may continue for several days.

 Common Fentanyl Withdrawal Symptoms